A Simple Guide to Analyzing Paid Traffic and Avoiding Fraud

 • View N items in the shop or M sections of the website

-• Or any other useful action that the users can perform on the first day
+• Or any other meaningful action that users can perform on the first day.

 Delayed-action metrics are: